Colin-b/pytest_httpx/README.md

         response = await client.get("http://test_url")
 ```

-If all responses are not sent back during test execution, the test case will fail at teardown.
+If all registered responses are not sent back during test execution, the test case will fail at teardown.

 Default response is a HTTP/1.1 200 (OK) without any body.